aradaha/Baseball-Stats-Project/README.md

 I decided to seperate the pitchers from the rest of the players in order to evaluate them based on the stats specific to them, and because I figure that generally other fielders are relatively interchangable.

+When evaluating players, I figured that a good metric was received awards, as the number of them who did was around 25 percent, which would make a reasonable test/train split.
+So I used several classifiers, which ended up being relatively similar.

+The accuracy of the models was around 90 percent, but a few of them did well by placing too many players in the category of no award, which was about five times larger than the other categories.

+I ended up using the three best classifiers.
+I tried to improve them by changing parameters around a bit, but I was unable to significantly increase their accuracy.

 ![alt text](https://github.com/aradaha/Data-Science-Capstone/blob/main/Pictures/BabeRuth.gif)